mg224/Musician-s-Mentor/README.md

 # Musician's Mentor
-## A one-of-a-kind guide to orchestral auditions.
+## A one-of-a-kind guide to youth orchestral auditions.
 Currently only offering trombone and bass trombone guides.